 Goodyear is aiming to send off its first tire deliveries to teams in January 2021, giving enough time for testing ahead of the start of the WEC season in March.

-The single-supply contract is requiring Goodyear to increase its resources as the number of cars using its tires increases rises dramatically over the winter.
+The single-supply contract is requiring Goodyear to increase its resources as the number of cars using its tires increases dramatically over the winter.